AnggaR96s/Reforestation/README.md

-## Bought a new jacket suit the other day and it burst into flames.
-Well, it was a blazer
+## I used to have a job at a calendar factory but I got the sack because I took a couple of days off.